 --Diary, week 5th of the year 2016

-The mouth of the mountain jaguar is the entrance to the vertebrae of this land, it is the collective and sensorial body and once you are on it, there is nothing else but to dance like a hummingbird.
+The mouth of the mountain jaguar is the entrance to the vertebrae of this land, it is the collective and sensorial body, that has witnessed, endured and lived through centuries of aesthetic colonialization to become again reseeded, embodied and reclaimed as a timeless dance/ relation with nature.

 The cosmic particle that navigates in my blood